rahim/easypg/README.md

 Easypg
 ======

+** Warning: this project hasn't been updated or tested since rails 2.3.x - you're mileage may vary! **

 Not to be confused with *that* [EasyPG](http://www.easypg.org/)

 This rails plugin overrides rake db:create, db:create:all smoothing the development database